MicrosoftDocs/MigrationPlaybookContent/README.md

   * text
     * The text of the question as displayed to the user.
   * options
-    * The list of options of the question displayed to the user.
-Same rules for text (above) apply here.
+    * The list of options of the question as displayed to the user.
   * required
     * If the user is required to answer this question or not (if not then it is considered to optional or advanced).
     * Accepts "true" or "false".